 Construction of the present campus began in 1970.
 A campus directory can be found in the back of this catalog.

 ACCREDITATION AND APPROVAL

-North Iowa Area Community College has been accredited since 1919 by the North Central Association of Colleges and Schools, Commission on Institutions of Higher Education, 30 North LaSalle Street, Suite 2400, Chicago, IL 60602, (800)621-7440.
+North Iowa Area Community College has been accredited since 1919 by The Higher Learning Commission of the North Central Association, 30 North LaSalle Street, Suite 2400, Chicago, IL 60602, (800) 621-7440.